An Echo in the Bone: Plot summary

-In the past, Lord William Ellesmere (Jamie's son who was raised as Lord John Grey's stepson) is involved in the American Revolution as a Redcoat, but he is repeatedly embarrassed until the battle of Saratoga, wherein he distinguishes himself.
-Arch and Murdina Bug go after the gold on Fraser's Ridge.
-During a confused confrontation, Mrs. Bug shoots Jamie when he tells her to stop, and Ian shoots her.
-Ian feels guilty for killing Mrs. Bug; Arch vows to take his revenge when Ian has 'someone worth losing'.
-Claire, Jamie, and Ian leave their mountain home for Scotland to see Jenny, Ian, and their children, and also to recover Jamie's printing press.
+In the past, Lord William Ellesmere (Jamie's son who was raised as Lord John Grey's son) is involved in the American Revolution where he distinguishes himself.
+Arch and Mrs. (Murdina) Bug go after the gold on Fraser's Ridge.
+During a confused confrontation, Mrs. Bug shoots Jamie when he tells her to stop, and Young Ian shoots her.
+Young Ian feels guilty for killing Mrs. Bug; Arch vows to take his revenge when he has "someone worth losing."
+Claire, Jamie, and Ian leave their mountain home for Scotland to see Jenny, Ian the elder, and their children, and also to recover Jamie's printing press.
 Before they can leave America, they become involved in the Revolutionary War; Jamie accidentally shoots the hat off William's head at Saratoga.
 A kinsman of Jamie's on the British side, Simon Fraser of Balnain, is killed, and Jamie and Claire are asked to take his body back to Scotland.
-Before they leave, a stranger tries to blackmail Jamie, but Ian kills him.
-Claire, Jamie, and Ian leave for Scotland to bury Jamie's relative, and Ian leaves his dog Rollo with a Quaker woman named Rachel Hunter.
-Jamie, Claire, and Ian reach Scotland, where Ian the elder, husband to Jamie's sister Jenny and Jamie's best childhood friend, is dying of consumption.
-Ian and Jenny are ecstatic that young Ian has returned, but Jenny is hostile to Claire, who is unable to cure Ian.
-Jamie apologizes to Laoghaire (his second wife) for their separation.
-Laoghaire's daughter and Jamie's adopted daughter, Joan, requires Laoghaire to marry her lover, a crippled servant, so that she (Joan) can become a nun.
+Before they leave, a stranger tries to blackmail Jamie, but Young Ian kills him.
+Claire, Jamie, and Young Ian leave for Scotland to bury Jamie's relative, and Young Ian leaves his dog Rollo with his friend, a Quaker woman named Rachel Hunter.
+Jamie, Claire, and Young Ian reach Scotland, where Ian the elder, husband to Jamie's sister Jenny and Jamie's best childhood friend, is dying of consumption.
+Ian and Jenny are ecstatic that Young Ian has returned, but Jenny is hostile to Claire, who is unable to cure Ian Sr. Jamie apologizes to Laoghaire (his second wife) for their separation.
+Laoghaire's daughter and Jamie's adopted daughter, Joan, requires Laoghaire to marry her lover (a crippled servant), so that she (Joan) can become a nun.
 A letter from Laoghaire's daughter Marsali reveals that her son, Henri-Christian, is very ill.
 In this missive, Marsali beseeches Claire's help in treating him.
 Claire agrees to return to America to treat Henri-Christian, stipulating that Laoghaire marry her lover, stop taking alimony from Jamie, and help Joan become a nun.

 Claire saves Henri-Christian's life, with the help of Lord John, and saves Lord John's injured nephew Henry.
 Lord John's niece Dottie has come to America as well, in love with Rachel's brother, a Quaker physician named Denzell Hunter.
-Claire receives a letter from Jamie that Ian has died and Jenny has decided to leave Lallybroch.
+Claire receives a letter from Jamie that Ian Sr. has died and Jenny has decided to leave Lallybroch.
 Word later arrives that Jamie has been lost at sea.
 Claire is about to be arrested for being a spy when Lord John insists on marrying Claire for her protection, as well as for the protection of Fergus, Marsali, and their children.
-Arch tries to kill Rachel, but Ian fights him, until William kills Arch.
+Arch Bug tries to kill Rachel, but Young Ian fights him, and William kills Arch.
 Jamie returns alive, with Redcoats after him, and pretends to take Lord John hostage and flees; William realizes that Jamie is his father, flies into a rage, and storms out.